 Climate change is real, and it’s here.
 Thankfully, so are women.

-While our governments seem sidetracked, ordinary citizens, elected officials and organizations around the world continue to sound the alarm.
-Folks like those at Extinction Rebellion engage in regular acts of civil disobedience throughout the world to draw attention to the problem at large, with groups like the Climate Emergency Fund funneling money toward such efforts.
-New York Rep. Alexandria Ocasio-Cortez has sponsored a Green New Deal – a broad public policy proposal crafted by Rhiana Gunn-Wright that seeks to address climate change from several directions.
+While our global leaders seem sidetracked, ordinary citizens, community watchdogs and activist organizations around the world continue to sound the alarm.
+Folks like those at Extinction Rebellion engage in regular acts of civil disobedience, while groups such as the Climate Emergency Fund funnel money toward such efforts.
 Activists like Greta Thunberg and Vanessa Nakate have created major platforms of their own and inspired a generation of young eco-warriors.

-Women are often front-and-center in these call-outs and actions.
-That’s why we’re taking time this Earth Day to celebrate entrepreneurial women who have dedicated their lives, and work, to combating climate change.
+Research shows that women around the world are more vulnerable to the climate crisis, so it’s perhaps no surprise that women are often front-and-center in these call-outs and actions.
+In honor of Earth Day, here are women leaders who have dedicated their lives, and work, to combating climate change.

 Our food supply problems seem likely to get worse before they get better.
-Thankfully, women like Monica Martinez of Don Bugito and Claire Simons of 3 Cricketeers are working hard on offering us an eco-friendly alternative – even if it might be hard for some to stomach.
-Their mealworm- and cricket-based snacks are introducing the sustainable concept of eating insects (something more than a quarter of the world does, by the way) to diners throughout the U.S.
+Thankfully, women like Claire Simons, co-founder of 3 Cricketeers, are working hard on offering us an eco-friendly alternative – even if it might be hard for some to stomach.
+Her cricket-based snacks are introducing the sustainable concept of eating insects (something more than a quarter of the world does, by the way) to diners throughout the U.S.